Located in Central North Carolina

 Signs your dog is getting ready to harm puppy are:

 Some puppies might become a big dog's new favorite squeaky toy with one big snap.
 How horrible for your current family pet to harm, or worse yet, kill your new puppy.
-Learn the signs.
+Learn the signs and use caution.

 Do not leave your new puppy alone with your current pet(s) until you feel the utmost certainty that the puppy will not be in harms way.
 This could be as early as a week after you get your new puppy, or up to 6 months to a year.
 There will be a level of tolerance, respect and bonding that you will be able to notice.
 One of the dogs will have to be submissive for the relationship to work well.
 Things the new puppy will need to learn are; what the growl means, what distance to keep from the family pet, what things are off limits.
 Things they might not understand is which toy, chewie, bed, food bowl or chair is the current dog's, and whether puppy is allowed to touch it.
 There could be some jealousy and resentment towards a new puppy.
 Make sure to continue to give love and attention to the current family pet, making sure to do their favorite things, whether it be a long walk, playing fetch, getting a scratched belly, getting special treats, a ride in the car or a trip to the park.
 Include puppy in the activities when you can.